i47uen/i47uen/README.md

 ### Hello there 👋 I'm Ivan Danilov - Junior Frontend developer
-**Briefly about me:** I am a Web Developer, I live in Russia, I really like to write code in JS and play the guitar, I am a night owl 🦉 and usually work at night, I do not have much commercial experience 💼, I am always ready to learn new things 🏃‍♂️.
+**Briefly about me:** I am a Web Developer, I live in Russia, I really like to write code in JS and play the guitar 🎸, I am a night owl 🦉 and usually work at night, I do not have much commercial experience 💼, I am always ready to learn new things 🏃‍♂️.
 Did I mention that I like to write in JS?